Revising & Editing

 Successful applicants often revise their essays many, many times before submitting their applications.
-Kait Hobson (’16), who will soon start her ETA grant in Thailand, recalls writing about 15 drafts of her personal statement and 20 drafts of her statement of grant purpose.
+Kait Hobson (’16), who received an English Teaching Assistantship for Thailand, recalls writing about 15 drafts of her personal statement and 20 drafts of her statement of grant purpose.
 Early drafts of your application essays should look significantly different from later versions.

 The following tips will help you begin to revise and edit your essays.

 While proofreading your essays is important, revision is not about checking for typos or changing punctuation marks.
 Of course fixing small mistakes along the way is fine, but revising a statement involves strengthening the story, restructuring sentences and paragraphs, narrowing or broadening the scope, and otherwise developing your argument.

 Once you’ve finished a draft, it can be tempting to begin revising immediately.
 In some cases this may be appropriate, but it is often useful to distance yourself from your work for a few hours, or even a few days.
 The word “revision” means to “see again.”
 Try to approach revision in this spirit.
 Return to your essay with a fresh perspective and a willingness to make substantive changes, which can include reorganizing the structure of the essay and cutting sentences or whole sections that you may have spent a long time crafting.
 As painful as deleting work can be, it is essential to the revision process.